chrishow/chrishow/README.md

 # Hi!

-I'm Chris How, a seasoned web and web-app developer with nearly 25 years of experience.
+I'm Chris How, a seasoned web and web-app developer with 25 years of experience.
 My expertise spans PHP, Laravel, CSS, Javascript, SQL, and Linux administration.

 While I have extensive experience with WordPress (who hasn't?), I'm currently pivoting away from that, concentrating on Laravel (I've been using it since [v3](http://tinyurl.com/44eux99s)!) and diving into AI and LLMs.